 Today, I live with novelist and poet Mary Logue in Golden Valley, Minnesota and Stockholm, Wisconsin.
-We have one small dog (are you still reading?) named Jacques.
+We have one small dog (are you still reading?) named Gaston.
 When I'm not writing or reading, I like to cook, run, bike, inline skate, hunt mushrooms, look at art, and take naps.

 There you have it.
 More than half a century compressed into a few short paragraphs.
 Feel free to copy and paste for your school project, but don't tell anyone I suggested it.
 Need to know more?
 Check out my FAQs page.